 If requests for accommodations are aligned with these principles, then MCC considers them reasonable and grants them to the student.

 Accommodations not considered reasonable are those that would create an undue hardship on the college or instructors or staff, are not related to the disability, and significantly alter the essential components of a course or program.

-Access to education and the opportunity to participate in programs and activities.
+Students should have access to education and the opportunity to participate in programs and activities.

-Timely accommodations and use of aids.
+Timely accommodations and use of aids

 Students should not have to wait more than 2-3 weeks for internal communications to be completed between the ADA Coordinator and the faculty.